gard-projects/machine-learning/ShallowLearning/NaiveBayes/README.md

 Lastly, the use cases for these two approaches are slightly different. **Gaussian Naive Bayes** is typically used for regression or classification problems with continuous features, while **Multinomial Naive Bayes** is used in text classification and document categorization.

+## CountVectorizer() and TfidVectorizer()
+**CountVectorizer** is an algorithm that converts a collection of text documents into a matrix of token counts.
+The result is a sparse matrix, where each row represents a document -- in our case an email -- and each column represents a single word in the corpus (or dataset).
+Each cell within a column contains the count of that word in the email.
+Here is how it works.
+1. Perform **tokenization**, split text into words or tokens
+2. Create a vocabulary of unique words across all documents
+3. Transform each document into a vector where each element represents the count of a specific word from the vocabulary

+**TfidVectorizer** is an extension of CountVectorizer.
+It transforms text into a vector representation based on the **TF-IDF statistic**.
+It involves
+1. Performing the same tokenization and vocabulary building as CountVectorizer
+2. Calculating TF-IDF scores **instead** of raw counts

+The TF-IDF statistic is defined as:
+* Term Frequency (TF) - how often a word appears in a document
+* Inverse Document Frequency (IDF) - a measure of how common or rare a word is accross all document

 # Results from testing models
 Results from running Gaussian Naive Bayes on the `diabetes.csv` dataset. \
 ![nb_gaussian](../images/nb_gauss_1.png)